 Then, we started integrating new functions with Stena Line’s business systems so Stina could give people a more personal experience.
-For example, we trained the bot to use data like booking references and loyalty history information to get reduce the number of qualifying questions for the customer to answer and improve the customer experience.
+For example, we trained the AI assistant to use data like booking references and loyalty history information to get reduce the number of qualifying questions for the customer to answer and improve the customer experience.
 For example, Stina will already know if someone is travelling by foot or in a vehicle when they ask about taking their pet on board.

 Stina is a fast learner

 Stina is now fully operational.
 You can talk to it on Facebook Messenger and Stena Line’s mobile app, Travelmate.
 Already, Stina can handle 55 different types of enquiry, which means thousands of different questions, give live updates, help plan trips and buy tickets, and generally support customers.